How to Conduct a Successful Virtual Interview on Indeed

 Benefits of conducting virtual interviews on Indeed

-According to an Indeed survey, 35% of job seekers say they prefer virtual interviews via phone and/or video over in-person interviews.² There are several other benefits to conducting virtual interviews on Indeed, including:
+According to an Indeed survey, 35% of job seekers say they prefer virtual interviews via phone and/or video over in-person interviews.
+There are several other benefits to conducting virtual interviews on Indeed, including:

-- Ease: Conducting virtual interviews on Indeed is as easy as opening your meeting link and connecting with your candidates.
+- Ease of use: Conducting virtual interviews on Indeed is as easy as opening your meeting link and connecting with your candidates.
 There’s no need to download extra apps or software.
 In fact, no additional technical set-up is required to connect with your applicants.

-- Speed: Get to know many candidates quickly without the work of coordinating place and time.
+- Faster connections: Get to know many candidates quickly without the work of coordinating place and time.
 Some employers even find that doing virtual interviews allows them to skip the phone interview, and other steps in their process.
 Plus, unlike a phone interview, you can read body language and facial cues during video interviews.
+Time-to-interview on Indeed is on average 18% faster than in-person interviews or virtual interviews with a third-party app.

 What is Indeed Interview?